crheller/crheller.github.io/_projects/2_project.md

     loss_optim.append(loss)
     params_optim.append(parms)
 ```
-In the animation below, we can see that we converge relatively quickly to the known solution.
+In the animation below, we visualize the fitting process.
+We can see that we converge relatively quickly to the true solution for the first principal component.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/pca/optim.gif" title="pca optimization" class="img-fluid rounded z-depth-1" %}